chris-groves/Bookmark-Manager-me/README.md

 As a user,
 So I can store a new website I like,
 I would like to add a new bookmark

+As a user,
+So I can remove my bookmark from Bookmark Manager
+I want to delete a bookmark
 ```